Why Large Product Teams Create Fragmented Experiences

 Interestingly, many early-stage startups do not struggle with this level of fragmentation.
 Not because they are more mature, but because their operating model naturally enforces coherence.

-Everyone knows roughly what everyone else is doing.
-Everyone hears user feedback directly or indirectly.
+Everyone knows roughly what others are doing.
+User feedback spreads quickly.
 Decisions are made with awareness of the broader system because the system is visible.

 As organizations scale, this coherence erodes.
-Teams become more specialized.
+Teams specialize.
 Boundaries harden.
-Context becomes fragmented.
+Context fragments.
 Coordination mechanisms are added to compensate, but they often treat symptoms rather than causes.

-We don’t necessarily want to make large organizations move as fast as startups.
-Rather we want to preserve startup-level coherence while scaling.
+The goal isn’t to make large organizations operate like startups.
+It’s to preserve startup-level coherence while scaling.

 That requires rethinking the product operating model itself.